Martin Margiela: Hermès

-Margiela was named creative director of womenswear at Hermès in 1997.
+Margiela was named creative director of women's wear at Hermès in 1997.
 The news of an avant-garde designer becoming the head of a conservative and classic French house surprised the industry.
-Though his designs for Hermès didn’t resemble the forward-leaning work of his own label, he nonetheless incorporated a deconstructivist philosophy to his work there.
+Though his designs for Hermès didn't resemble the forward-leaning work of his own label, he nonetheless incorporated a deconstructivist philosophy to his work there.
 He pioneered a timeless wardrobe focused on quality and inspired by 1920s sports and leisure clothing.
 Despite initial doubts by fashion critics, he created several understated collections, from loose-fitting masculine tailoring to black crêpe evening dresses that were the height of discreet elegance.
 Among his original designs include a jacket that can be rolled and carried like a bag, coats with removable collars and fastenings, the iconic twice looping strap of the Cape Cod watch, and the losange, a diamond shaped scarf that has become one of Hermès' bestsellers.
 All shows were held at the ultra-luxurious rue St-Honoré Hermès store in Paris.

 In 2003, Margiela stepped down from his role at Hermes to focus on his own label and was succeeded by his former mentor, Jean Paul Gaultier.